 Moving further up the price list brings AMG Line Executive, Premium and Premium Plus trim levels which include extras such as a park assist system, interior ambient lighting and a panoramic glass sunroof.

 Sat-nav, stereo and infotainment

 The GLA’s infotainment system is great.
-The built-in sat-nav features augmented reality, which means it will overlay directional arrows onto a live picture of the view ahead displayed on the standard 10.25-inch touchscreen.
+The built-in sat-nav can feature augmented reality if you tick the right box, which means it will overlay directional arrows onto a live picture of the view ahead displayed on the 10.25-inch touchscreen, which is standard on ‘Executive’, ‘Premium’ and ‘Exclusive’ models.
 It’s clever tech, but you have to take your eyes off the road to benefit from it, so it has its strengths and its flaws.

-Of course, if you’d prefer to use one of the smartphone integration packages, Android Auto and Apple CarPlay are both standard.
+Of course, if you’d prefer to use one of the smartphone integration packages, Android Auto and Apple CarPlay are both standard on all except Sport and AMG Line versions.
 You’ll have to plug in your phone, but there is also wireless charging if you don’t use either of these functions.